 Q: What about parking at the Mercedes-Benz Superdome?
 Is there a shuttle from the uptown campus?

 A: You can park at the Superdome for $15 (cash only).
 There will also be free shuttle service from Tulane's uptown campus.

 Q: What about attendees who are physically challenged?

 A: Guests with physical challenges should enter the Superdome through gate A (Poydras St.) on the ground level.
 This entrance is a covered drop-off area for disabled access.
 Wheelchairs will be available for transportation to and from handicapped seating; however, for those who wish to have a wheelchair with them at all times, it will be necessary to bring one with you.
 Handicapped-accessible shuttle service will be available.

 Q: What is Wave Goodbye?

-A: Wave Goodbye is an annual party given by President and Mrs. Cowen that is modeled after New Orleans' many springtime festivals.
-Graduates from all schools and their guests are invited to mingle on Gibson Quad on the uptown campus on Friday, May 16, 6-8 p.m.
+A: Wave Goodbye is an annual party given by the president that is modeled after New Orleans' many springtime festivals.
+Graduates from all schools and their guests are invited to mingle on Gibson Quad on the uptown campus on Friday, May 15, 6-8 p.m.

 Q: Are tickets required for Wave Goodbye?

 A: Yes, tickets are required.
 Each graduating student can receive a maximum of seven tickets, one of which the student will need to use to enter the party.
 Children 10 years and younger will not need tickets.
 Tickets for graduates are available on this website in the weeks before the event.

 Faculty members participating in commencement exercises are allotted two tickets each.
 Participating faculty can request tickets via this website in the weeks before the event.
 See the "For Faculty" page of this site for more information.